 - Textile Work Is Feminine: The final thing she had to do was wash his shirt clean.

-- Villainesses Want Heroes: The troll bride.
+- Villainesses Want Heroes: The troll bride, who wants to marry the prince.

 - What Beautiful Eyes!: The prince nearly always has gorgeous blue eyes, yet rarely is his hair color even mentioned, which is possibly so he doesn't outshine his wife in the looks department.